 Be bear aware!

 One last bit of advice when planning a trip to Yellowstone is to be bear aware!
 When buying outdoor gear in Denver we asked the guys at the outdoor shop we went to if we really needed bear spray.
 After we told them we were going to Yellowstone, their answer was a definite yes.
 At first, we were kind of funny about it and kept on thinking it had been a waste of money because after all, $50 is a lot for something that you’re not even allowed to bring home and hopefully not going to use.
 Upon arrival at the campsite we were told a bear had been seen on the premises the night before and we were given very strict instructions on how to camp with bears.
 Of course we followed the guidelines of the campsite concerning food storage and while hiking in the backcountry, we were as careful as possible.
-However, we still had a close bear encounter, which you can read all about in one of our previous blogs.
+However, we still had a close bear encounter.
 When we saw a grizzly and another black bear on the road later that day and heard that two years earlier two male hikers were killed by bears, we realized bears are a serious threat and should never be underestimated.